Our Trustees

 Trustee

-Harry is a Chartered Surveyor specialising in property development in London.
+Harry is a director at a private equity firm specialising in real estate investment and development.
 Harry is passionate about challenging the stigma and changing the conversation around mental health, having lost his older brother James to suicide in 2006.
-In 2016-17 Harry led a four-man team in the Talisker Whisky Atlantic Challenge – an unsupported transatlantic rowing race from the Canary Islands to Antigua.
-They completed the crossing in 39 days, finishing the race in 2nd place.
-Their campaign, Row For James, raised in excess of £650,000 for James’ Place and was instrumental in funding the first centre in Liverpool.
+He is a devoted trustee of James’ Place, the suicide prevention charity set up in his brother’s memory.
+In 2016-17 he led a four-man team in the Talisker Whisky Atlantic Challenge, an unsupported transatlantic rowing race from the Canary Islands to Antigua, raising over £650,000 for James’ Place to help fund its first centre in Liverpool.

 Peter Flynn MVO